mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `number_of_deferrals` - Number of times the current maintenance event for this project has been deferred, it can be a maximum of 2 deferrals.
+* `number_of_deferrals` - Number of times the current maintenance event for this project has been deferred, there can be a maximum of 2 deferrals.

 ## Import